 Key: Content-Type Value: video/mp4

-but definitely NOT application/octet-stream.
+There definitely should NOT be Value: application/octet-stream.

-In your AWS account click your username and then click My Security Credentials.
+- In your AWS account, click your username and then click My Security Credentials.

 - Select Access Keys.
 You will need both your secret Access Key and Access Key ID.